Hi, and welcome to my website. ![]()

 Selected topics I have worked on include:

-- Investigating how recurrent cortical circuits with diverse cell types implement context-dependent processing using data-driven approaches.
+- Investigating how recurrent cortical circuits with diverse cell types implement context-dependent processing using data-driven approaches (Wu et al., 2026 bioRxiv).

 - Studying how short-term synaptic plasticity shapes network dynamics and computations in recurrent circuits (Wu and Zenke, 2021 eLife; Waitzmann*, Wu*, Gjorgjieva, 2024 PNAS).